101-150QS Subject Rankings

 Both research degrees are assessed formally on the basis of one piece of work, a dissertation (or thesis), that reports your original thought and research.
 You must also successfully complete all required training.

-Choosing a topic Although sometimes we have specific PhD research projects related to funding awards, most of our research students choose their own research topics.
-Once you have decided on the nature of your project, you should then contact the member of staff in the School whose expertise and interests most closely match your area of research and ask them if they will act as your supervisor.
+Although sometimes we have specific PhD research projects related to funding awards, most of our research students choose their own research topics.
+Once you have decided on the nature of your project, it is important to contact a staff member whose expertise matches your area of interest with a CV and research proposal to discuss your proposed project and potential supervisory arrangements.
 Master's by Research applicants should also follow this procedure.

 You then work with your proposed supervisor on refining your research proposal which provides the starting point for your subsequent research.